Changes in beneficial ownership of property without changing legal ownership

 Transactions resulting in a change in the beneficial ownership of land

 Duty is also payable on a transaction that results in a change in the beneficial ownership of dutiable property (other than a transaction involving units in a unit trust scheme).
 In this context, the expression 'beneficial ownership' has a wide meaning and extends beyond merely equitable ownership (see Woodfield Constructions v Commissioner of State Revenue (Taxation) VCAT 2518).

-For the purposes of the Act, beneficial ownership includes (but is not limited to) ownership of dutiable property by a person as trustee of a trust.
-It also includes the interest a person may have in a fixed trust, joint venture or trust partnership structure that owns land in Victoria.
+For the purposes of the Act, beneficial ownership includes ownership of dutiable property by a person as trustee of a trust.
+It also includes the interest a person may have in a fixed trust or joint venture that owns land in Victoria.

 ABC Pty Ltd as trustee of the ABC Trust owns land in Victoria.
 The ABC Trust is a fixed trust with three named beneficiaries each identified as being entitled to a certain proportion of the trust and trust fund - Mr Green as to 20 per cent, Mr White as to 30 per cent and Black Pty Ltd as to 50 per cent.
 Under the terms of the trust, ABC Pty Ltd is bound to distribute the trust’s income and capital to the beneficiaries in the stated proportions.

 One of the beneficiaries, Mr White, wishes to dispose of his interest and has offered it for sale to Black Pty Ltd, being one of the other beneficiaries.
 Black Pty Ltd accepts Mr White’s offer and the sale/purchase of the interest is effected through a contract of sale and a deed of assignment.